Assessment in Digital Learning

 By the end of this course, participants will be able to:

 - Create assessments aligned to the OEI Course Design Rubric

 - Develop unit-level learning objectives in student-centered language with demonstrable learning outcomes;

 - Design a variety of valid and authentic formative and summative assessments aligned to the course objectives;

 - Design student self-assessments;

 - Write clear and detailed assessment instructions;

 - Create clear descriptive rubrics that support desired outcomes;

 - Develop an assessment plan for one unit of your course that supports regular assessment with timely, meaningful feedback.

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling in TEC 1743 at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling in TEC 1743 at Fresno Pacific University.
 A separate fee due to FPU will apply.